First class-action suit filed in St. John’s

-Scott Burden, a lawyer with Brothers and Burden Law Office in Corner Brook, is representing clients affected by the breach in privacy at Western Health.
+Lawyer Scott Burden of Brothers and Burden Law Office in Corner Brook is representing clients affected by the privacy breach at Western Health.

 CORNER BROOK — A second class-action lawsuit has been filed in relation to privacy breaches at Western Health, but this time the former employee accused of the violations has also been named as a defendant.